Transformers for Modeling Physical Systems: Experiments and Results

+The second embedding method is using the same convolutional auto-encoder model but without the enforcement of Koopman dynamics on the embedded variables.
+The third embedding method tested was principal component analysis (PCA) as a classical baseline.
+For each embedding method an identical transformer model with a context length of $128$ and $4$ transformer decoder layers is trained.
+Similar to the previous example, the embedding models are trained for $300$ epochs when applicable and the transformer is trained for $200$.
+To further isolate the impact of the transformer model from the embedding model, we also train a fully-connected model with $4$ LSTM cells using the Koopman embedding as an input for $200$ epochs.
 Each trained model is tested on the test set by providing the initial laminar state at $t=0$ with the fluid viscosity and allowing the model to predict $400$ time-steps into the future.
 Two test predictions using the proposed transformer model with Koopman embeddings are plotted in Fig.~\ref{fig:cylinder_vort} in which the predicted vorticity fields are in good agreement with the true solution.
 The test set relative mean square error for each output field for each model is plotted in Fig.~\ref{fig:cylinder_error}.
 The errors of each field over the entire time-series are listed in Table~\ref{table:cylinder_error}.
-Additional results are provided in Appendix~\ref{app:cylinder}.
-For all alternative models, a rapid error increase can be seen between $t=[50, 100]$ which is due to the transition from the laminar flow into vortex shedding.
-It is clear that only the proposed transformer model with Koopman embeddings can correctly predict these dynamics demonstrating the benefits of enforcing Koopman dynamics on the embedded representations.
-Compared to the widely used ConvLSTM model, the proposed transformer offers far more reliable predictions with less learnable parameters.
+Additional results are provided in~\ref{app:cylinder}.